 How Bullying Leads to Addiction

-While bullying doesn’t necessarily cause addiction, it can be a significant contributing factor.
+While bullying doesn’t necessarily cause addiction, it can contribute significantly.
 Bullying can lead to mental health disorders and addiction for several reasons.

 Instilling Fear and Anxiety

 Victims of constant bullying live in a state of fear and anxiety, leading to them self-medicating with drugs or alcohol to cope with the fear and anxiety.
 Additionally, bullying can lead to depression and suicidal thoughts.
 According to a study conducted by Yale University, bullying increases the risk of suicide twofold.

 Creating an Environment of Isolation and Loneliness